contacttodipu/programming-assignment-2/README.md

     }

 The following function calculates the mean of the special "vector" created with the above function.
-However, it first checks to see if the mean has already been calculated.
 If so, it `get`s the mean from the cache and skips the computation.
 Otherwise, it calculates the mean of the data and sets the value of the mean in the cache via the `setmean` function.